Schneegans/illusion/README.md

 ### Dependencies

 Most dependencies are included as [git submodules](externals).
-Additionally you will need a C++ compiler, CMake and the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/).
+Additionally you will need a C++ compiler and CMake.

 ### Building Illusion